AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 ![Verify_Email_Address_Error](assets/Verify_Email_Address_Error.png){width="800"}

-The solution is to validate your email address :
+The solution is to validate your email address:

-1. Login to https://account.adobe.com - request a password if needed
+1. Log in to https://account.adobe.com and request a password if needed.
-2. Verify your Adobe Account
+1. Verify your Adobe account.

 >[!NOTE]
 >